Kapiolani Townhouse

 Confidence 98%: 5/11 MLS listings show storage in amenities and 4/11 in unit_features, and multiple remarks mention 'additional storage,' 'extra storage ~8'x4'x2',' 'exclusive extra storage shared with only one other unit,' and 'Amenities include, pool, storage, trash chute...' indicating building-provided storage areas tied to units.

-I looked for dedicated surfboard storage or combined bike-and-surf storage references.
-The listings mention general extra storage and community amenities, but nothing specific to surfboard storage.
+I searched for dedicated surfboard storage or combined bike-and-surf storage.
+The remarks only mention general storage and extra storage, not surfboard-specific storage.

 No analysis available